japila-books/apache-spark-internals/docs/storage/BlockManagerMaster.md

 getExecutorEndpointRef(executorId: String): Option[RpcEndpointRef]
 ----

-`getExecutorEndpointRef` posts `GetExecutorEndpointRef(executorId)` message to xref:storage:BlockManagerMasterEndpoint.adoc[] and waits for a response which becomes the return value.
+`getExecutorEndpointRef` posts `GetExecutorEndpointRef(executorId)` message to storage:BlockManagerMasterEndpoint.md[] and waits for a response which becomes the return value.

 == [[getMemoryStatus]] `getMemoryStatus` Method